neuravion/mesh-chat-protocol/README.md

       message: <Indeterminant> # Variable type, can be string or json object (see below) }

-A recieving client deserializes the JSONized hash, and can do whatever with it.
+A receiving client deserializes the JSONized hash, and can do whatever with it.
+M
 ### Message Types
 There are various types of messages used by Rum.
 They each have various functionalities as described below.

 * **chat**: A message broadcast to all of a client's active servers
 * **whisper**: A message broadcast to a single active server, e.g. `@evan hello`
 * **disconnect**: Informs all active servers that this client has gone offline
+* **nodelisthash**: Used to check for descrepancies in node lists between one node and another
 * **nodelist**: Used to send a full server list from one node to another
 * **nodelistdiff**: Response to `nodelist` type message, sends all servers unique to a node not contained in the `nodelist` message
-* **nodelisthash**: Used to check for descrepancies in node lists between one node and another
 * **ping**: Used to ask a user for an update of their basic information (alias, location, uid)
 * **pingreply**: A response to the ping - contains no body.
-* **authorization**: Milestone 2

 #### Message
 The `message` field in the hash is of variable type.
 Its type is determined by the `type` field as follows.